It’s like déjà-vu.

-By diversifying your pension fund and any other assets, you spread your financial risk.
+However, by diversifying your pension fund and any other assets you own, you spread your financial risk.
 And provided you invest sensibly, any value lost from those company shares can be made up with other assets.

-A reduction in the volatility of your returns, which lowers your investing risk even further.
+It’s a reduction in the volatility of your returns, lowering your investing risk even further.

 A financial comfort blanket for an uncertain future